;

 Transfer students should refer to the Transfer Admission Screening requirements.

-Qualification for the network and digital technology major is based on performance in the following lower-division courses and associated labs required for the major.
+In addition to being listed as a proposed Baskin Engineering major, qualification for the network and digital technology major is based on performance in the following lower-division courses and associated labs required for the major.
 To qualify for the network and digital technology major students must have completed at least 36 credits in these courses with a cumulative GPA of at least 2.30 or greater.

 All of the following